shah-harshil-07/chirp/README.md

 # In left sidebar, on clicking on "Home", the page must be redirected to home page.
 If the page is already home page, it must be reloaded.
 # In twitter, when I click on post detail, beneath the post content, I can see the timing of post creation along with total views.
 Imitate it.
 # Add a back button in post detail page.
+# None of the post details or comments to the post are visible to end user after logging out.